VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/science/drought_impacts_management/agriculture/uk_landuse.md

 ![2.png]({{site.baseurl}}/assets/img/2.png)

 As shown in figure 1, the model simulates a reduction in forest area and increase in grassland as precipitation decreases.
-This possibly reflects the additional area of grassland required to support a similar dairy/meat production due to reduced grassland productivity in a drier climate.
+This ultimately reflects the increased profitiability of grassland under reduced precipitation scenario, possibly due to  reduced forest productivity, and the additional area of grassland required to support a similar dairy/meat production in a drier climate.

 ## Research team